Edited October 23, 2025

 planned absences.
 Please switch to a virtual session if you’re sick.

-Our lesson begins here on this blogpost, where you see lists of words for some of our
+Our lesson begins here on this blog post, where you see lists of words for some of our

 frequently-targeted speech goals.